Click any image to view slideshow.

 256 pages; 230 color photographs

 Hardcover, $40 retail

 A second gallery edition of Vestiges of Grandeur was published in February 2011.
 It features a signed and numbered first printing of the trade edition, a custom Belgian linen slipcase, and an original, signed and numbered color pigment print of the cover image, “Stairway, Ashland Belle-Helene Plantation”.
 The new gallery edition retails for $400 and is currently available from gallery representatives.
-The first gallery edition of Vestiges of Grandeur is available directly from the author.

 Richard Sexton’s text and photographs are supplemented by the aerial photographs of Alex S. MacLean, which are a vital component of the photo-essay.
 Preservation architect Eugene Cizek contributed an historical introduction.

 “…beautifully photographed with images so vivid you can almost feel the damp heat and smell the decay.” – Jayne Clark, USA Today, December 10, 1999

 “Richard Sexton chronicles the landmarks, both vibrant and decaying, that line the banks of our most storied river, from Baton Rouge to New Orleans.
 His atmospheric photographs limn a landscape at once melancholy, contradictory, overripe, haunting, and scary.” – Allen Freeman, Preservation, Nov/Dec 1999